What is Bionics4Education?

 Why is Bionics4Education unique?

-fosters the curiosity of young people and inspires learners to learn about robotics and bionics.
+fosters the curiosity of young people and inspires students to learn about robotics and bionics

 “It is nice to see how the educational concept Bionics4Education, with the available educational kit and teaching materials, helps young people to become aware of their competences and abilities.
 I also think it’s good that the courses promote social skills because of the necessary group work.
 That makes it special.”